 The job of a veterinary technician always involves working with animals.
 However, vet techs can but their degree to work in different ways or specializations.
 So, vet techs can choose to specialize in:

-- Veterinary internal medicine, which means that they’ll research all preventive medicine and general wellness;
+This means that they’ll research all preventive medicine and general wellness.

-- Zookeeping, which means that they’ll care for animals which live in zoos or aquariums;
+This means that they’ll care for animals that live in zoos or aquariums.

-Vet techs can work in private clinics, hospitals, research labs, zoos and animal shelters.
-The duties vet techs cannot be all listed, but some of their most common tasks include giving medications, helping with surgery, and managing anesthesia.
-The only things vet tech cannot do is to perform surgery, make diagnoses, and prescribe medication.
+Vet techs can work in private clinics, hospitals, research labs, zoos, and animal shelters.
+The duties of vet techs cannot be all listed, but some of their most common tasks include giving medications, helping with surgery, and managing anesthesia.
+The only things vet tech cannot do are to perform surgery, make diagnoses, and prescribe medication.